carnival-data/carnival/CONTRIBUTING.md

 # Solving Issues
 To submit bug fixes, open a new GitHub pull request with the bug fix.
 The PR description should clearly describe the problem and solution and should include the relevant issue numbers if applicable.
-Before submitting, all the tests should pass.
+Before submitting, the test suite should be run locally and all the tests should pass.
+Instructions for how to set up a local carnival development environment and run the tests can be found in the [developers documentation](https://carnival-data.github.io/carnival/developer-setup.html).

-# Creating carnival extensions, demonstrations, or other external projects
-** coming soon **